Palliative and End of Life Care

 How to access this service

-Ask your primary care provider for more information on end-of-life options, palliative care, and medical assistance in dying (MAID).
+Ask your primary care provider for more information on end-of-life options, advance care planning, palliative care, and medical assistance in dying (MAID).

 Additional information